mitchdenny/ecdc/README.md

 * String to JSON Byte Array
 * Base64 to JSON Byte Array
 * String to MD5 Hash (as Base64 String)
+* String to HTML Entities
+* HTML Entities to String

 ## How to Use